 Transient Study (study at other colleges)

-International students (on J-1 or F-1 visa status) who wish to take summer coursework in their home countries after their first year at Emory must meet the requirements for International Transient Studies and complete the Center for International Programs Abroad (CIPA) International Transient Studies application.
-For more information, please go to CIPA’s website: http://www.cipa.emory.edu.
+International students (on J-1 or F-1 visa status) who wish to take summer coursework in their home countries after their first year at Emory must meet the requirements for International Transient Study and complete the Office of International and Summer Programs (OISP) International Transient Study application.
+For more information, please go to OISP’s website.

-Credit earned at other institutions may not comprise part of the last 64 semester hours or four semester of work toward a degree in Emory College of Arts and Sciences, except as described under approved off-campus programs such as the Washington Semester and Study Abroad programs or as described immediately below.
+Credit earned at other institutions may not comprise part of the last 64 semester hours or four semesters of work toward a degree in Emory College of Arts and Sciences, except as described under approved off-campus programs such as the Washington Semester and Education Abroad programs or as described immediately below.
+A final transcript for any summer coursework must be submitted by October 1, immediately following the summer in which the coursework was completed.
 All credits for non-Emory courses must officially appear on the student’s transcript by the end of their first semester upon return to Emory.

-Students who wish to take courses abroad at an international institution must either do so through an approved CIPA study abroad program or petition to receive credit from a “non-Emory” program.
-For more information on CIPA’s study abroad programs or the non-Emory program petition process, please visit CIPA’s website: http://www.cipa.emory.edu.
+Students who wish to take courses abroad at an international institution must either do so through an approved Emory College Education Abroad programs or the non-Emory program petition process, please visit the Office of International and Summer Programs website.

 Approved: Curriculum, Assessment, and Educational Policy Committee, October 30, 2019